IR 611: Multivariate Analysis

 All .do files used for in-class simulations are in the course dropbox folder.

-In case I haven't harped on reading codebooks enough, here is James Vreeland's takedown of the anocracies and civil conflict work.
+Related to the need to read codebooks and do due diligence on data you don't code yourself, here is James Vreeland's takedown of the anocracies and civil conflict work.